aschwtzr/comm/docs/dev_environment.md

 This command runs two processes.
 The first is the Metro bundler, which handles bundling our app’s JavaScript code and communicating with the debug build of the app running on either a physical or virtual device.
 The second is the `remotedev-server` for Redux, which is a proxy of sorts through which the Redux monitor (running in the Chrome extension) can communicate with the debug build of the app.

-Next, open `native/ios/Comm.xcworkspace` in Xcode.
+Finally, open `native/ios/Comm.xcworkspace` in Xcode.
 Select a Simulator from the Scheme menu in the Workspace Toolbar.
 Then hit the Run button to build and run the project.

 ## Running mobile app on Android Emulator

+First, make sure that the [keyserver is running](https://github.com/CommE2E/comm/blob/master/docs/dev_environment.md#running-keyserver).

-First, make sure that the Metro bundler is running.
-If you haven’t already, open a new terminal and run:
+Next, make sure that the Metro bundler is running.
+If you haven't already, open a new terminal and run:

 ```
 cd native